 To travel with peace of mind, it is essential to know the rules of airports and the services.
-Keflavik Airport provides a high-quality service to passengers of all age and needs.
+Keflavik Airport provides a high-quality service to passengers of all ages and needs.
 Special assistance at the airport is available at free of charge.
-There are several playgroung areas close to different gates across the airport with seats for the parents to check their little ones carefully.
+There are several playground areas close to different gates across the airport with seats for the parents to check their little ones carefully.

 The main objective of Keflavik international airport is to provide the best experience to whoever decides to visit our beautiful country.
 The starting and finishing touch to an already great trip through the land of fire and ice.